 4. Data and Monitoring Progress: Prepare scorecards on Action Line and National level reporting on women’s empowerment.
 Support and promote the work of the Partnership on the Measurement of the Information Society Working Group on Gender.

-E. Measurement of the WSIS Action Lines beyond 2015, targets and indicators for an open and inclusive information society for all beyond 2015
+E. Measurement of the WSIS Action Lines beyond 2015, targets and indicators [for an open and inclusive information society for all beyond 2015]

+Encourage the ongoing assessment of progress towards the information society, as envisaged in the WSIS Outcomes, including through efforts such as the Partnership on Measuring ICT for Development which has been essential for evaluating the implementation of WSIS Action Lines. [agreed]

+In this respect, it is necessary to continue to develop appropriate ways and means to make such measurements. [agreed]

 We recognize the important progress that has been made in achieving the indicative targets defined by the Geneva Plan of Action as a global benchmark for achieving a people-centred, development-oriented and inclusive information society.